 I do believe that in the right time and place, each of these tactics can be a valuable component in a larger restaurant marketing strategy.
 But do restaurants and retail marketers have more to gain by focusing their efforts the folks who are already excited about, and willing to recommend their brand to their friends?

-Chelsea Hickey joined Zuberance as Digital Marketing Manager after using the software to build a database of brand advocate stories about delicious fish tacos that helped to expand the loyalty program for Rubio’s, a fast-casual concept with more than 200 locations.
+Chelsea Hickey is the Digital Marketing Manager of Zuberance.
+She joined after using the software to build a database of brand advocates that helped to expand the loyalty program for Rubio’s, a fast-casual concept with more than 200 locations.

 Go ahead, turn up the speakers, click play and listening to episode #002 of the Social Restaurant Podcast.

 What You’ll Learn During The Interview

 - Why customer advocates are more trusted than bloggers and other influencers.